patrickdickey52761/rust-setup/README.md

 Use the [included lab](./lab.md) for this week to apply the concepts you've learned.
 The [lab](./lab.md) lab has 3 parts that are all relevant for what you've learned this week.

+### Important Note

+This codespace has been modified to perform sudo apt-get update and sudo apt-get upgrade -y.
+These commands ensure that you are running the most recent versions of any programs and the operating system.
+If you do not want this, you will need to edit the Dockerfile file.

 ## Resources

 - [Rust Book](https://doc.rust-lang.org/book/)